 Comparative negligence in motorcycle accident cases extends beyond just riding helmetless.
 It could mean:

 - Driving under the influence

-- Committing some other traffic infraction/moving violation that contributed to the cause of accident or severity of injuries
+- Committing some other traffic infraction/moving violation that contributed to the cause of an accident or severity of injuries

-The good news is that unlike other states, Massachusetts doesn’t bar claims entirely just for the presence of comparative fault.
+The good news is that unlike other states, Massachusetts doesn’t bar claims entirely just for the presence of the comparative fault.

 Mass.
 Ann.
 Law ch.
 231 Section 85 states contributory negligence will not bar recovery in any action by any person in negligence lawsuits stemming from death or injury – so long as the negligence attributed to the injured person is less than that of the defendant.

 So for example, a jury may find the motorcyclist shouldered 25 percent of the blame for the crash while the driver of the passenger vehicle is 75 percent liable.
 If the jury awards plaintiff $100,000 total in damages, that figure will be reduced by 25 percent, so he or she would only receive $75,000 after comparative negligence is factored.

 Some of the most common injuries sustained in motorcycle accidents include: